-This award is given to a freshman, sophomore or junior nontraditional student parent who serves as primary support and care giver to their child or children.
+This award is given to a freshman, sophomore, or junior nontraditional student parent who serves as primary support and caregiver to their child or children.
 Recipient is selected by a committee through Nontraditional and Veteran Student Programs in the Office of the Dean of Students.

 This graduate or undergraduate student scholarship is selected by a committee consisting of Standing Committee representatives and previous scholarship recipients and presented to students who excel in their contribution to the lesbian, gay, bisexual, transgender, and queer (LGBTQ) community at the University of Oregon.
-Factors for selection may include leadership and service in the university LGBTQ community, financial need, study and research as it relates to LGBTQ issues, and/or commitment to supporting the progress of LGBTQ civil rights movement.
+Factors for selection may include leadership and service in the university LGBTQ community, study and research as it relates to LGBTQ issues, and/or commitment to supporting the progress of the LGBTQ civil rights movement.